bmirandab/Dataquest-ExploreUSBirths/README.md

 ## Dataquest-ExploreUSBirths
 Instructions from Dataquest.io for exercises corresponding to "Guided Project: Explore U.S. Births".
 In the Jupyter and Python code attached you will find **my** solution to the exercises.
-There is many ways to solve the problems, these were my attempts.
+There are many ways to solve the problems, these were my attempts.

 ### 1: Introduction to Dataset
 1. Read the CSV file "US_births_1994-2003_CDC_NCHS.csv" into a string.